 The latest in a series of efforts by the black community in China to exercise group economics is the upcoming BlackEXPO event on March 31st, 2018 in Beijing.
 “More than just a market, BlackEXPO is a fun and interactive cultural experience placing the spotlight on the community and businesses, services, and talents therein.”

 BlackEXPO was born out of the desire for two things; to create our own narrative of excellence in China and create a formidable platform to elevate Black business within the community and within the larger Chinese economy.
-With a growing black community in Beijing there is no time like the present to capture the electricity created by vibrant Black community.
+With a growing Black community in Beijing, there is no time like the present to capture the electricity created by a vibrant Black community.
 BlackEXPO seeks to: